-- A. Identify the over sixty year old population of the Town of Wellfleet that are eligible for services - B. Ascertain the needs of this segment of the population - C. Educate the community about these needs - D. Enlist the support and participation of all citizens in programs to meet these needs - E. Assist the Wellfleet Director of Community Services to design, develop and implement services to fill those needs and/or enhance existing services - F. Request funding from the Friends of the Wellfleet Council on Aging, or from the Town Meeting (through the Director of Community Services) in support of programs or information-gathering activities such as periodic surveys - G. support and advocate for Council on Aging programs and budget with the town administration and Board of Selectmen or do or act thereon.
+A. Identify the over sixty year old population of the Town of Wellfleet that are eligible for services

+- B. Ascertain the needs of this segment of the population - C. Educate the community about these needs - D. Enlist the support and participation of all citizens in programs to meet these needs - E. Assist the Wellfleet Director of Community Services to design, develop and implement services to fill those needs and/or enhance existing services - F. support and advocate for Council on Aging programs and budget with the town administration and Board of Selectmen